Gallahorn/Ultraviolence/README.md

 ## 1.3 Nvidia shader cache size
-You must set your Nvidia Shader Cache Size to at lesta 10GB.
+You must set your Nvidia Shader Cache size to at least 10GB.

 To do so
 - Open your nVidia Control Panel